TiemposCompuestos/ner_exploration/README.md

 - output/: Images obtained from scripts/ describing different aspects of the review corpus.
 - scripts/: Code snippets required to generate most of the content in`data/` and `output/`.
 - utils/: Bash scripts for data preprocessing.
-- notebooks/: Notebooks with code for training and evaluating NER and embeddings.
+- notebooks/: Notebooks with code for training and evaluating NER and embeddings. **They won't run as-is**, they need to be in the same location as the `data/` directory (otherwise you should change the paths in the notebook), and as the `format_tagged_sentences.py` script.

 There's a Makefile in order to generate data for tagging from raw data and training data from tagged data.
 - `make` (or `make generate_to_tag`) generates tagging data from `data/raw/reviews.json`
 - `make generate_to_train` generates training data for NER and embeddings from the contents of `data/`.
-- - **IMPORTANT**: since Github won't allow large files, the raw reviews are split across six files to be joined by the command `make join_reviews` before running anything else.
+- **IMPORTANT**: since Github won't allow large files, the raw reviews are split across six files to be joined by the command `make join_reviews` before running anything else.

+### To do:

+- Add more tagged data.
+- Remove raw data and relocate code for raw data preprocessing.
+- Extract and abstract notebook code.
+- Test.
+- Write `setup.py`.
+- _Write up NER task explanation._
+- _Write up CRF explanation._
+- _Write up Flair explanation._